OpenSourceEconomics/epp_topics/src/epp_topics/git/pre_commits/screencast/slides.md

 # Activating pre-commit hooks

+- Open a terminal
 - Install the `pre_commit` python package
-  - `conda install pre_commit`
+  - `pixi global install pre-commit`
-- Open a terminal in the root of your repository
+- Change directory to the root of your repository
 - Execute `pre-commit install`

 Just needs to be done once after cloning the repository